danieljosephgomez/ACHILLES/README.md

 # ⚔️🛡️ ACHILLES: Foundation Model for Single-cell Spatial Multiomics IO Therapeutics Mapping

-This project simulates high-dimensional single-cell and spatial omics data, building a foundational deep learning model to extract structured insights from noisy biological-like signals.
-It demonstrates applied AI/ML, deep learning, and statistical analysis in a genomic and spatial context requiring real biological datasets.
+This foundation model provides phenotypic information high-dimensional single-cell and spatial omics data, and is built to discover novel cell states and do in silico experimentation.
+It applies AI/ML, deep learning, and statistical geometrical analysis in a phenotypic and spatial information that requires preview and consortia biological datasets.